dhritimandas/dhritimandas.github.io/papers-resources.md

 -[Timnit Gebru - TedTalk](https://www.youtube.com/watch?v=PWCtoVt1CJM)

-Timnit Gebru, Co-Founder of Black in AI, talks about how inherent biases in current artificial intelligence methods and how it affects commnunities.
+Timnit Gebru, Co-Founder of Black in AI, talks about inherent biases in current artificial intelligence methods and how it affects communities.